-My intent is to create ten to fifteen photo stories about young Ukrainian soldiers who were wounded during the ongoing war with Russia-backed rebels and Russian regular army in the Donbass region.
-Since May 2014 this conflict has taken over nine thousand lives.
-More than five thousand Ukrainian soldiers were injured.
-Just as the Afghanistan war veterans thirty years ago, they face a lack of physical and psychosocial rehabilitation programs.
+My intent is to create 10 to 15 photo stories about young Ukrainian soldiers who were wounded during the ongoing war with Russia-backed rebels and Russian regular army in the Donbass region.
+Since May 2014 this conflict has taken over 9,000 lives.
+More than 5,000 Ukrainian soldiers were injured.
+Just like the Afghanistan war veterans 30 years ago, they face a lack of physical and psychosocial rehabilitation programmes.

 With this project I would like to raise awareness on a growing number of war veterans in Ukraine.
 Despite the Minsk agreements that state a ceasefire, dozens of Ukrainian soldiers get injured every week.
 My goal is to create a website where their stories would be featured, which will also act as a fundraising platform for them.
 Each story would be presented as a series of visuals and a text interview conducted in person.

-Alexey Furman is a Ukrainian freelance photojournalist currently pursuing his Master’s degree at Missouri School of Journalism on a Fulbright scholarship.
+Alexey Furman is a Ukrainian freelance photojournalist currently pursuing his master’s degree at Missouri School of Journalism on a Fulbright scholarship.
 He has been covering Ukrainian daily news since 2009.
-In 2013 he became a frequent contributor to Ukrainian’s local edition of National Geographic Magazine.
+In 2013 he became a frequent contributor to Ukraine’s local edition of National Geographic Magazine.

-His pictures have been published in TIME, The New York Times, The Washington Post, Al Jazeera America, 6MOIS, The Guardian, De Standaard, Financial Times, Los Angeles Times, The Independent, FAZ, SZ, El Pais, De Volkskrant, National Geographic Magazine Ukraine.
+His pictures have been published in TIME, The New York Times, The Washington Post, Al Jazeera America, 6MOIS, The Guardian, De Standaard, Financial Times, Los Angeles Times, The Independent, FAZ, SZ, El Pais, De Volkskrant and National Geographic Magazine Ukraine.